chtoucas/Narvalo.NET/docs/changelogs/vNext.md

 Breaking Changes
 ----------------
 ### Narvalo.Cerbere
-- `Enforce.IsWhiteSpace()` now throws an `ArgumentOutOfRangeException`
-  if the input is an empty string.
+- `Enforce.IsWhiteSpace()` does not throw when the input is null, but rather returns `false`.
+The method also returns `false` instead of `true` for an empty string.

 ### Narvalo.Web.Configuration
-- `AssetSection.DefaultProvider` setter now throws an `ArgumentException` if the input contains only whitespaces.
+- `AssetSection.DefaultProvider` setter now throws an `ArgumentException` if the input consists of only whitespaces.

 API Changes
 -----------